Type B Personality

 To find a weakness find their strengths.
 The greater the strength the greater the potential weakness.

 The greatest strength of this personality trait is having friends.
-The greatest weakness would be the fear of loosing friends or being disliked.
+The greatest weakness would be the fear of losing friends or being disliked.

 They will do almost anything to try and please others exposing a major vulnerable, particularly in business matters.